Supermario2018-cr/sound/README.md

 Fixed typo in documentation - build 475
 Code cleanup and formatting - 888
 Refactored code for better maintainability - 15
+Added new feature for better user experience - v3.1.1